 Hearing loss following head injuries can be immediate or can happen as a delayed reaction.
-So a history of previous head injury cannot be ruled out.
-To avoid hearing damage through injury, wear a helmet while bicycling and playing contact sports, wear a seat belt when travelling by car, and take care when you go into high pressure situations like scuba diving.
+So, a history of previous head injury cannot be ruled out.
+To avoid hearing damage through injury, wear a helmet while bicycling and playing contact sports, wear a seat belt when traveling by car, and take care when you go into high-pressure situations like scuba diving.

 Repeated ear infections (otitis media) can damage the eardrum and the surrounding hearing cells.
 Diseases like mumps, measles, and meningitis can also cause hearing loss.
 While vaccination against diseases helps prevent loss, what is equally important is proper ear hygiene to reduce the infections.

 Get your ears checked and cleaned regularly (at least twice a year).
 And if you catch a cold, treat it promptly to prevent the spread of infection to your ears.
-While swimming, use ear plugs to prevent any chance of infection from reaching inside.
+While swimming, use earplugs to prevent any chance of infection.

 While the above precautions will protect you to some extent against loss of hearing, the most important thing you can do on a daily basis is to ensure your ears are getting the proper nourishment they need.

-So let’s take look at some hearing-healthy foods.
+So, let’s take a look at some hearing-healthy foods.
 Keep an eye on the following ingredients next time you serve yourself a meal.

-Fish: Many fish, like tuna, salmon, trout and sardines, have high levels of omega-3 fats and vitamin D. These two nutrients can have highly positive effects on maintaining healthy hearing.
+Fish: Many fish like tuna, salmon, trout, and sardines have high levels of omega-3 fats and vitamin D. These two nutrients can have highly positive effects on maintaining healthy hearing.
 Omega-3 fats are essential for heart health.
-Not only can they help boost healthy circulation to your ears, they also strengthen the blood vessels in your ear.
+Not only can they help boost healthy circulation to your ears, but they also strengthen the blood vessels in your ear.

 In fact, studies show that adults who ate fish twice a week had a 42% lower chance of facing age-related hearing loss than non-fish eaters.
-And if you are vegetarian, try and eat food high in omega-3s.
+And if you’re vegetarian, try and eat food high in omega-3s.

-Vegetables and fruit: Beethoven’s unhealthy lifestyle (alcohol), compounded with his diarrheas and gastric problems, highlight the importance of healthy nutrition in hearing.
+Vegetables and fruit: Beethoven’s unhealthy lifestyle (alcohol) compounded with his diarrhea and gastric problems highlight the importance of healthy nutrition in hearing.
 Blood toxins and free radical damage can play havoc with the delicate hearing tissue.

-A regular intake of antioxidant-rich foods like spinach, asparagus, beans, broccoli, eggs, liver or nuts, can reduce the risk of hearing loss by up to 20%.
+A regular intake of antioxidant-rich foods like spinach, asparagus, beans, broccoli, eggs, liver, and nuts can reduce the risk of hearing loss by up to 20%.
 Antioxidants fight against the free radicals and help prevent damage to the nerve tissue in your inner ears.
 Vegetables and fruit are also rich in many vitamins and minerals that are essential for proper hearing.